 NHS is participating in the development of the Marine Spatial Management Tool (MSMT) for MSP in Norway.
-The MSMT project "Arealverktøyprosjektet" is a national cross-sectoral cooperation, developing and assembling standardized and harmonized geospatial services to underpin the MSP processes with integrated, multi-thematic geospatial information relevant for the Marine Management Plans for the Norwegian sea-areas.
+The MSMT project "Arealverktøyprosjektet" is a national cross-sectoral cooperation, developing and assembling standardized and harmonized geospatial services to underpin the MSP processes with integrated, multi-thematic geospatial information relevant to the Marine Management Plans covering the Norwegian sea-areas.

 Fig.7.
-Norwegian management plans for the Barents Sea, Norwegian Sea, and the North Sea & Skagerak, representing an area of 2.3 mill. km2.
+Norwegian management plans for the Barents Sea, Norwegian Sea, and the North Sea & Skagerak, representing an area of 2.3 mill. km.

-Although Norway has been working with MSP and produced integrated management plans for Norwegian sea-areas during the last 13 years, there has been a lack of proper SDI support.
-One of the objectives is to ensure proper interoperability between the MSMT and the national SDI in a way that will release expected synergistic effects like re-use of data and services, improved data flows and user-processes, richer data content, etc. A new version of the MSMT was released in November 2019.
-Improvements and further development will continue during 2020.
+An important objective is to ensure proper interoperability between the MSMT and the national SDI to release expected synergistic effects like re-use of data and services, improved data flows, richer data content, etc. The agile driven software development of MSMT released a new major version in November 2019.
+Further improvements and development continues during 2020.

 The MSMT represent a major step forward in the process of integrating the marine component in the Norwegian SDI.
-So far, 11 governmental agencies have developed and share their authoritative data through their geospatial services, harmonized and integrated through the Marine Spatial Management Tool.
+So far, 11 governmental agencies share their authoritative data through their geospatial services, consumed and integrated through the MSMT, ensuring regular, updated data content.

-The MSMT was successfully utilized during the revision and updating processes of the scientific basis for the management plans carried out by the Management Forum of the Norwegian Sea Areas during 2018 and 2019.
-(Ref. linked-in example showing overall industrial activities together with plans- and regulations regarding Norwegian sea-areas).
+The MSMT was successfully utilized during the last major revision process of the management plans for the Norwegian sea-areas.

+(Ref. linked-in example: showing overall industrial activities together with plans- and regulations).